quantiota/AI-Agent-Host/README.md

 To use the AI Agent Host, follow these steps:

-1. Set up or use an existing environment with Docker installed.
+1. Set up or use an existing environment with [Docker}(https://github.com/BouarfaMahi/AI-Agent-Farm/tree/master/doc/webapps/docker) installed.

 2. Clone the AI Agent Host repository and navigate to the docker directory.
 ```